List of Marvel Comics characters: G: Galen-Kor in other media

+Gali

+Gali (also known as Galacta) is a fictional character appearing in American comic books published by Marvel Comics.
+She is the daughter of Galactus and originates from the parallel universe of Earth-610102.
+Originally a minor character in the comics, Galacta took on a more prominent role in the video game Marvel Rivals, where she was voiced by Cassandra Lee Morris.

+Galacta was adapted into Earth-616 continuity as Gail Arakawa, a human who was given a portion of the Power Cosmic used by Galactus.

 Galura

 Galura (Gabrielle "Elle" Diwa) is a character created by Vita Ayala and Germán Peralta who first appeared in Age of X-Man: Prisoner X #4 (August 2019) as an unnamed prisoner in the pocket dimension created by Nate Grey during the 2019 "Age of X-Man" event.
 She debuted in the mainstream Marvel continuity in Marvel's Voices: Pride #1 (August 2021).

 Galura is a Filipino mutant with bird-like wings.
-At some point after her mutant powers manifest, she moves to the mutant nation of Krakoa.
+At some point after her powers manifest, she moves to the mutant nation of Krakoa.
 She later begins dating Karma and joins the New Mutants.

 Gamesmaster

-Gamesmaster is a fictional mutant character appearing in American comic books published by Marvel Comics.
+Gamesmaster is a mutant character appearing in American comic books published by Marvel Comics.
 He first appeared in The Uncanny X-Men #283 (1991).